condinoaljoseph/ict-specialist-proficiency-notes/cpp/README.md

 - bmi = weight / (height * height)

 ------------
-Introduction to Conditionals & Logic
+CONDITIONAL & LOGIC

 - if, else if, and else statements
-    - `if` statement is used to test an expression for truth and execute some code based on it
+    - `if` statement is used to test an expression for truth and execute some code based on it: if the condition is `true`, then the statements within are executed.
+Otherwise, the statements are skipped and the program continues on.
+    - add an `else` clause to an `if` statement to provide code that will only be executed if the condition is `false`.
+So what happens if you want more than two possible outcomes?
+This is where `else if` comes in!
+The e`lse if` statement always comes after the `if` statement and before the `else` statement.
+The `else if` statement also takes a condition.
     -
 - switch statements
 - Relational operators
 - Logical operators

+Relational Opreators:
+- `==` equal to
+- `!=` not equal to
+- `>` greater than
+- `<` less than
+- `>=` greater than or equal to
+- `<=` less than or equal to